-Giant Checkers Rules
+The Giant Checkers Game Rules

-The Game Pieces
+The Giant Checkers Game Pieces

 According to most dictionaries, the board is usually referred to as a checkerboard, but it may also be properly called a checker board.
-An alternative english spelling is chequerboard.
-In Britain and a few other countries it is called a draughtboard, and they call the game “draughts” instead of checkers.
-The board is always square with equal length sides, and has a pattern of 64 alternating light and dark squares.
+An alternative English spelling is chequerboard.
+In Britain and a few other countries, it is called a draughtboard, and they call the game “draughts” instead of checkers.
+The board is always square with equal length sides and has a pattern of 64 alternating light and dark squares.
 The light squares are usually either red or white, and the dark squares are almost always black.
 Except for variations of the game, the light squares are never used in the game of checkers.

-How to Play
+How to Play Giant Checkers